sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
+* May 2021: I am happy to be a Fellow of the UK Higher Education Academy (HEA).
 * May 2021: Mr Zafaryab Rasool joins our team as an associate research fellow.
 Welcome to Zafar.
 * May 2021: A paper accepted for publucation in the Artificial Intelligence journal (Elsevier).
 Congratulations and thanks to Assoc Prof Richard Dazeley for leading the work.
 * Apr 2021: A paper accepted for publication in the Health Information Science and Systems journal (Springer).
 Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.